lobatt/minimalviablestack/content/_index.md

 The goal of publishing these to the Internet is of course to get more feedback and criticism so that I can improve my business going forward.
 Actually, I would really be thrilled if you could create issues in [MVS's GitHub repo page](https://github.com/lobatt/minimalviablestack) so that we can make improvements and keep the content fresh together.

-But ultimately, my hope is to democratize the technology part in building startups so that you can **be your own technical co-founder**.
+But ultimately, my hope is to democratize building a viable tech stack in startups so that you can **be your own technical co-founder**.